Vincent Price is back again."

 - His character in The 13 Ghosts of Scooby Doo is pretty much just Price playing himself with magical powers.

 - When acting, Price was known to do exaggerated Shakespearean gesticulation.
 He also did it when he voiced The Great Mouse Detective's Big Bad, Prof. Ratigan (his favorite role), so the animators sketched him during voice-over sessions and animated the poses into Ratigan.

-- Large Ham: Though he was capable of nuance, Price's characters tended to be larger than life, but thankfully not cheesy.
+- Though he was capable of nuance, Price's characters tended to be larger than life, but thankfully not cheesy.

 - Usually not cheesy.
 In Theatre of Blood, he took the cheese to eleven, and for good reason.